krisarmstrong/aruba-ssid-manager/CONTRIBUTING.md

-# Contributing to Aruba SSID Configurator
+# Contributing to Aruba SSID Manager

 We welcome contributions!